pvnkmrksk/Aruco-Gully/README.md

 - May need to install camera drivers
 - PowerShell is recommended for running commands

+## Use Case: Tracking in Narrow Corridors

+ArUco Gully is specifically designed for tracking objects moving through narrow corridors or confined spaces.
+The system is optimized for:

+- **Small markers** (default 1mm) suitable for compact objects
+- **Robust detection** in challenging lighting conditions
+- **Real-time streaming** for monitoring moving objects
+- **Precise pose estimation** for trajectory analysis

+**Typical applications:**
+- Assembly line tracking
+- Conveyor belt monitoring
+- Small object tracking in confined spaces
+- Quality control in narrow production lines

 ## Tips for Best Results

 - Use good lighting conditions for better detection
 - Print markers on flat, non-reflective surfaces
-- Larger markers are easier to detect from greater distances
+- For narrow corridors, use smaller markers (0.001m default) for compact objects
 - Use camera calibration from CalibDB for accurate pose estimation
-- Default marker size is 0.001m (1mm) - adjust with `--marker-size` if needed
-- Enable robust mode (default) for better detection reliability
+- Enable robust mode (default) for better detection reliability in challenging environments
+- Position camera to minimize occlusion in tight spaces

 ## Troubleshooting